 6. Breaking of the Glass

-"The bride then gives the groom his ring, after which the groom breaks a glass by stomping on it, which symbolizes the destruction of the temple in Jerusalem," says Miller.
+"The bride then gives the groom his ring after which the groom breaks a glass by stomping on it, which symbolizes the destruction of the temple in Jerusalem," says Miller.
+Usually preceded by reading a verse from Psalm 137, which preaches to keep Jerusalem in mind even at the happiest hour, the breaking of the glass is a sobering reminder that even at a couple's happiest they should reflect on a sad moment in their history.
 The glass is typically wrapped in a cloth to avoid any injuries.

 7. Mazel Tov

 Ah, the guests' favorite!
-After the breaking of the glass, guests are invited to shout "Mazel Tov!" which means congratulations.
+After the breaking of the glass, guests are invited to shout "mazel tov!"
+It means congratulations.

 If you've been to a Hindu wedding, you'll know that they are often long, fantastical, and opulent events.
 "Hindu weddings are traditionally elaborate events lasting multiple days.
 While the ceremony is only one of the days, the festivities and traditions surrounding the wedding stretch the event out," says Miller.

 1. Baraat (the Groom's Arrival)

-The Baraat is the groom's wedding procession where the groom arrives on a ceremonial white horse escorted by all his friends and family.
-There is live music and dancing, which can go on for hours.
+The baraat is the groom's wedding procession where the groom arrives on a ceremonial white horse escorted by all his friends and family.
+There is often live music and dancing, which can go on for hours.
+The groom can also make a grand entrance on an elephant, chariot, or vintage car.

-The groom is greeted by the parents of the bride and her closest friends.
-He could be given shagun, a token of good luck.
-He could also be given cash or clothes, or sometimes fed food by the bride's parents.
+The groom is greeted by the parents of the bride and her closest friends during the milni.
+He could be given shagun—a token of good luck—cash, or clothes.
+Sometimes the bride's parents feed him.

 6. Jai Mala Garland Exchange

 "The bride and groom perform a garland exchange under a mandap or a beautifully decorated, raised canopy-like platform," says Miller.
+It symbolizes welcoming each other into their families.
 The bride's parents will join the couple's hands, as a symbol of giving their daughter away.
-The ceremony begins and the couple is joined by their parents under the mandap.
-The priest begins prayers in Sanskrit.
+The ceremony begins and the priest begins prayers in Sanskrit.